 Portuguese learners can assess their CEFR level with the CAPLE test, issued by the University of Lisbon and the Instituto Camões on behalf of the Portuguese Ministry of Foreign Affairs.

-DELE diplomas are the best way to go.
-They are issued by the Spanish Instituto Cervantes on behalf of the Spanish Ministry of Education and Science and divided according to the CEFR classification.
+DELE diplomas are the way to go.
+They are issued by the Spanish Instituto Cervantes on behalf of the Spanish Ministry of Education and Science, and adherent to the CEFR classification.
 A DELE test taker can count on an impressively extensive network of more than 800 centres in over 100 countries.